Magmadiver: Cultural references and themes

 The episode contains several references to works of fiction or real existing elements, such as the biblical Magi, the film Blue Christmas and names used in diving competitions.
 The Boa beer that Misato drinks in the first scene refers to the Boa juice that appears in the anime movie Flying Phantom Ship (1969), while the name of the Kermadec-3 probe, used for the Angel Sandalphon investigation, comes from the volcanic Kermadec Islands in New Zealand.
-The Kermadec Pit also appears in an episode of Gainax's Nadia: The Secret of Blue Water.
+The name Kermadec is also mentioned in the television series Japan Sinks and in an episode of Gainax's Nadia: The Secret of Blue Water.

+When Asuka complains about the Japanese school system, Misato responds by telling her, "When in the village, follow the village".
+The phrase is a proverb from an ancient Japanese text called Dojikyo (童子教).
 The scenes in which Misato requests the A-17 order and Shinji spots UN planes in the sky are an homage to The Andromeda Strain (1971).
 Moreover, the Type D equipment has been compared with the works of Kenji Yanobe, a Japanese artist popular within the otaku subculture.

-"Magmadiver", like the previous two episodes, has a light, humorous tone and a strong action component, with a predominant focus on the psychology of Asuka's character.
-Comic Book Resources' Devin Meenan described the installment as "the closest Evangelion gets to filler", and the battle against Sandalphon as " one of the more conventional of the series".

-The episode is important for the introduction of elements regarding the scenario of the series, such as the origin of the Angels.
+"Magmadiver" also introduces elements regarding the mysteries and the scenario of the series, such as the origin of the Angels.
 According to a guide on the original series contained in the game Neon Genesis Evangelion RPG, the Sandalphon episode suggests dormant, larval Angels are hidden around the world.
 An official encyclopedia on the series links this with the biblical Book of Enoch, in which the word "Heaven", the abode of angels, actually refers to an Earthly location; because Sandalphon is discovered in the magma chamber of a volcano, Evangelion Angels exist "in the same world as ours".
 Sandalphon itself is inspired by prehistoric or living creatures, such as the common dab and trilobites.
-The mission to recover it has been interpreted by writer Dani Cavallaro as "a metaphor for pecuniary and territorial expansionism".
+According to writer Virginie Nebbia, for Sandalphon's battle staff took inspiration from the novel Sundiver by David Brin.
+In an interview Hideaki Anno confirmed that he took inspiration from Brin's book for the episode title, but that he never read it.
+Nebbia also compared the scene in which Asuka's plugsuit inflates with Akio Jissoji's work on Ultraman, in which the enemy Skydon inflates in a comical way, and the soundtrack "Magmadiver" with the James Bond movies music.